TortugaResearch/DotNet-ORM-Cookbook/README.md

 A criticism of the articles was that it didn’t include many people’s favorite ORM.
 So as a follow up, this GitHub repository was created to expand on that idea and create a shared “cookbook” of design patterns for any or all of the .NET ORMs.
 Contributions are welcome.

+With this in mind, we'd like to present [The ORM Cookbook](https://grauenwolf.github.io/DotNet-ORM-Cookbook/)

 When contributing recipes, please keep in mind the best practices for the ORM you are working with as novices may be using the code without fully understanding it.

 **Original InfoQ Articles**